Omega VS Patek Philippe

 Patek Philippe watches are also highly accurate compared to many luxury watch brands but don’t fall within the specs of a Master Chronometer.
 Nor does it fall within the specs of a $10 battery-powered Quartz watch.
 This is ironic but the truth is that mechanical watches are used less for telling time and more for telling people that you've made it.
 It's a statement on your wrist, a testament to your social class and financial status.

 There are some who wait months and sometimes even years to purchase certain top-shelf models of a Patek Philippe.
 Their output is less than their demand and this helps to keep the brand as exclusive as it is today.

-What I mean by this is that Patek doesn’t produce nearly as many different watch models as Omega, and Patek doesn’t release even remotely close to the number of watches each year as Omega puts on the market.
-This helps them to keep the value of each item high (where it belongs with absolutely exquisite and prestigious brand such as Patek).
-The demand generated by them holding back this much just add to the exclusivity of the entire brand just as DeBeers withholds releasing the countless amount of diamonds in their vaults because in doing so they would lose a lot of their value.
+What I mean by this is that Patek doesn’t produce nearly as many different watch models like Omega, and Patek doesn’t release even remotely close to the number of watches each year as Omega puts on the open market.
+This helps Patek keep the value of each item high (where frankly, it belongs, for absolutely exquisite and prestigious brands such as Patek).
+The demand generated by them holding back this much just adds to the exclusivity of the entire brand just as DeBeers withholds releasing the countless amount of diamonds in their vaults because in doing so they would lose a lot of their value.
 It's an example of supply and demand working at its best.

-Patek Philippe has a 2-year warranty which covers manufacturer defects and in the case of a Quartz watch like the Twenty-4, a battery replacement.
+Patek Philippe has a 2-year warranty that covers service for manufacturer defects and in the case of a Quartz watch like the Twenty-4, a battery replacement.

-In 2018 Omega has extended their warranty period to 5 years on all their watches.
+In 2018 Omega has extended its warranty period to 5 years on all their watches which covers the same types of service as Patek.
 They also claim that this new revolutionary proprietary Co-Axial escapement provides longer intervals between servicing.